 Spicy Thai Lettuce Wraps

-- 2 small sweet potatoes with skin, washed and diced
+- 2 small sweet potatoes or 1 large skin on, washed and diced into bite-sized pieces

 - 1/2 tsp cinnamon